MGTheTrain/cardano-blockchain-sample/README.md

 ```

 Smart contracts need to be deployed to the Cardano blockchain.
 See [Plutus Pioneer Program - Part 2: How to “deploy” a Smart Contract in Cardano](https://www.essentialcardano.io/article/plutus-pioneer-program-part-2-how-to-deploy-a-smart-contract-in-cardano).

-Copilot: *Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller being directly written into lines of code.
-They are stored on a blockchain network and automatically execute when certain conditions are met.
-Here are some examples of smart contract use cases:*
-- *Finance: Smart contracts can be used for trading, investing, lending, and borrowing*
-- *Healthcare: Smart contracts can be used to store and share medical records securely and efficiently*
-- *Gaming: Smart contracts can be used to create decentralized gaming platforms that allow players to earn cryptocurrency rewards*
-- *Real Estate: Smart contracts can be used to automate the process of buying and selling real estate, reducing the need for intermediaries*
-- *Legal Industry: Smart contracts can be used to automate legal agreements, such as wills and trusts*

 ### Clear docker resources